Connecting Electroweak Symmetry Breaking and Flavor: A Light Dilaton ${\cal D}$ and a Sequential Heavy Quark Doublet $Q$: The Yukawa Coupling Enigma

 One may say that the above is nothing but the Goldstone theorem~\cite{Goldstone}.
 What we have elucidated is that all our knowledge of Yukawa couplings, including CKM matrix elements $V_{ij}$ and the unitarity of $V$, are extracted through their dynamical, nondecoupling, effects.
 They arise from the NG bosons, without reference to an elementary Higgs doublet field, nor its remnant particle.

-Anderson's point, then, is that we need to make sure the 125 GeV boson is indeed the remnant of a complex scalar doublet in the SM Lagrangian, as we have discussed in previous section.
+Anderson's point, then, is that we need to make sure the 125 GeV boson is in fact the remnant of a complex scalar doublet in the SM Lagrangian, as we have discussed in previous section.

-But Yukawa couplings are indeed an enigma: we know not what determines their values that range from $\lambda_{u,\, d}\sim 10^{-5}$ to $\lambda_t \cong 1$, while modulated by $V_{ij}$ that exhibit hierarchical pattern, they are the sources of all known flavor physics and $CP$ violation (CPV).
+But Yukawa couplings are truly an enigma: \emph{we know not} what determines their values that range from $\lambda_{u,\, d}\sim 10^{-5}$ to $\lambda_t \cong 1$, while modulated by $V_{ij}$ that exhibit hierarchical pattern, they are the sources of all known flavor physics and $CP$ violation (CPV).
 With quark Yukawa couplings spanning 5 orders already, we now argue that raising by another order to the ``extremum'' value of $\lambda_Q \gtrsim 4\pi$, it could induce dynamical EWSB.